Skip to contents

 Why aquatic toxicology?

-Starting with a field we know well allows us to test the effectiveness of the underlying philosophy and technology.
+Starting with a field we know well allows us to test the effectiveness of the underlying design philosophy and technology.

 Why an R package?